Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Sequential Randomized Algorithms

 We also remark that, in Algorithm \ref{alg:sequential algorithm}, the right hand side of the inequality (\ref{eq:feasibility condition}) cannot be negative, which in turn requires~$\beta_v$ to be greater than one.
 This condition is taken into account in defining $\beta_v$ in (\ref{eq:beta v}).
 However, we can avoid generating $\beta_v<1$ by the appropriate choice of $\ic_t$.
 To this end, we solve the inequality $\beta_v\geq1$ for $\ic_t$ as follows:

 For implementation purposes, it is useful to use the function ``LambertW" also known as ``Omega function" or ``product logarithm"\footnote{This function is the inverse function of $f(W)=W e^W$.
-In other words, $W=\text{LambertW}f(W)$; see e.g. \cite{corless_lambertw_1996} for more details.}
+In other words, $W=\text{LambertW}[f(W)]$; see e.g. \cite{corless_lambertw_1996} for more details.} $ \ic_t\leq \frac{\beta_w}{\text{LambertW}\left(\frac{2\beta_w}{\delta}\right)}. $

-Furthermore, note that the overall sample complexity of Algorithm \ref{alg:sequential algorithm 1} and \ref{alg:sequential algorithm} is a random variable, because the number of iterations is random.
-Indeed, the number of iterations in which the algorithm terminates ($N_\ic$ and $M_\ic$) is only known \emph{a posteriori}, while in the scenario approach we can establish \emph{a priori} sample bounds.
+Furthermore, note that the overall complexity of Algorithm \ref{alg:sequential algorithm 1} and \ref{alg:sequential algorithm} is a random variable, because the number of iterations is random.
+Indeed, the number of iterations when the algorithm terminates ($N_\ic$ and $M_\ic$) is only known \emph{a posteriori}, while in the scenario approach we can establish \emph{a priori} sample bounds.
 We remark that the computational cost of solving convex optimization problems does not increase linearly with the number of constraints.
-Hence, we conclude that, if the algorithms terminate with smaller number of design samples than the original sample complexity of the scenario problem, which is the case most of the times, the reduction in the number of design samples can significantly improve the overall computational cost.
+Hence, we conclude that, if the algorithms terminate with a smaller number of design samples than the original sample complexity of the scenario problem, the reduction in the number of design samples may significantly improve the overall computational cost.
+This was the case in all the extensive numerical simulations we have performed.

 In the particular case when the constraints are linear matrix inequalities (LMIs), then the reduced-size scenario problem (\ref{eq:scenario des in alg1}) can be reformulated as a semidefinite program by combining $N_{k}$ LMIs into a single LMI with block-diagonal structure.
 It is known, see \cite{BenNem:01}, that the computational cost of this problem with respect to the number of diagonal blocks $N_{k}$ is of the order of $N_{k}^{3/2}$.
 Similar discussions hold for Algorithm \ref{alg:sequential algorithm}.
-We conclude that a decrease in $N_{k}$, can significantly reduce the computational complexity.
+We conclude that a decrease in $N_{k}$ can significantly reduce the computational complexity.

-Finally, note that the computational cost of validation steps in both presented algorithms is not significant since they just require \emph{analysis} of a candidate solution for a number of i.i.d. samples extracted from the uncertainty set.
+Finally, note that the computational cost of validation steps in both presented algorithms is not significant, since they just require \emph{analysis} of a candidate solution for a number of i.i.d. samples extracted from the uncertainty set.
+For instance, consider the case when $\mathcal{H}_\infty$ performance of an $n$-dimensional system is of concern.
+This is generally expressed in terms of an LMI arising from a Riccati inequality.
+In this case, the number of floating point operations required to solve this LMI inequality is of the order of $n^6$.
+On the other hand, checking if a Riccati inequality is satisfied requires checking positive definiteness of a symmetric matrix, which is of complexity $n^3$, see further discussions in \cite[page 1327]{PetTem:14}.